Decentraland-DAO/DCLBuilderAI/README.md

 ## Introduction

 DCLBuilderAI is an AI-powered build tool for creating SDK7 compatible custom scripts for Decentraland and using them for generating scenes for lands.
+The idea is that we'll use SDK7 data for training and creating an open-sourced fine-tuned model to support scene/code generation.
+Our versions of the datasets will be accessible on Kaggle as well: https://www.kaggle.com/datasets/dclbuilderai/decentraland-sdk7-training-data - this will be updated as we make more and more progress.